The Intake

 According to a study conducted by Semrush, one of the key factors to landing in one of the top 3 search engine ranking positions is to consistently have at least an overall customer response rating of 4.1.
 The same study also determined that the median number of reviews required to help a local business rank well was close to 30.

-Ultimately, you want your site to have the most customer reviews compared to other local physician practices.
+Ultimately, you want your site to have the most patient reviews compared to other local physician practices.

 What you hope to gain with your patient satisfaction surveys

-At the end of the day, you have multiple desired outcomes when collecting patient feedback and reviews via your surveys:
+At the end of the day, you have multiple desired outcomes when collecting patient feedback and reviews via your patient experience surveys:

 When it comes to your SEO ranking, these also help your cause.
 Having information about your practice that potential patients can read enables you to become known as the best option for future patients’ needs.